- 1. Transfer Tips+

 Although you can use the built-in editor to trim the videos in order to decrease the file size, this cannot always be the case as many times the footage may contain important details that you cannot afford to lose.
 This is where the video compression process comes into the picture.
 In fact, there are two methods to compress video files using Wondershare UniConverter, and both of them are explained below:

 Step 1 Click Add Files and Import a Large Video.

-Start Wondershare UniConverter on your computer, click the Add Files icon from the center of the Convert window, use the Open box to browse and select the video you want to compress, and click Open from the bottom of the box to import the file to the UniConverter’s window.
+Start Wondershare UniConverter on your computer, click the +Add Files icon from the Video Converter window, use the Open box to browse and select the video you want to compress, and click Open from the bottom of the box to import the file to the UniConverter’s window.

 Step 2 Click the Compress Icon and Reduce the Video Size.

 Click the Compression icon from under the Target section of the video you imported, and move the slider on the Your preferred output size box to the left to reduce the size.
 Notice how the values in the other fields change automatically when you move the slider.

 Step 3 Click OK to Save the Changes and Convert the Video.

 Click the Preview button to preview the modified video for the quality you can expect post-compression (optional), and click OK to save the changes if the new size seems acceptable to be transferred via Mail Drop on iPhone.
 You can now choose your preferred output format from the Output Format menu from the bottom-left corner and click Convert to compress the video.